Energy Geopolitics Today — Hormuz, Iran, OPEC, Oil Risk

 Oil prices include a “geopolitical risk premium” — an amount above the fundamental supply-demand price that reflects the market’s assessment of potential supply disruptions.
 This premium can add $5–30+ per barrel depending on the severity and proximity of threats.
 During the current Hormuz crisis, the risk premium has fluctuated significantly, with Brent peaking at $138 on April 7 per the EIA before settling into the $105–110 range as markets repriced the duration of the supply disruption.

 The premium transmits through the entire energy chain: crude prices affect refinery economics, which affect wholesale gasoline and diesel prices, which affect pump prices within 1–2 weeks.
 A $10/barrel crude increase typically translates to $0.24–0.30/gallon at the pump.
-This is why geopolitical events in the Persian Gulf directly affect American consumers — AAA national gas reached $4.515 by May 15, its highest level since 2022.
-U.S. inflation has accelerated as surging energy prices linked to the Middle East crisis hit the consumer index.
+This is why geopolitical events in the Persian Gulf directly affect American consumers — AAA national gas sits at $4.552 by May 22, the highest Memorial Day weekend level in four years.
+Brown University’s Climate Solutions Lab puts the cumulative gasoline burden on U.S. households since the Iran war began at ~$24 billion, or ~$200 per household.

 Sanctions & Production Policy